Free Things to Do in Salt Lake City

 Must-see spots that don't cost a penny.

-Utah State Capitol Free
+Utah State Capitol Building Free

 Gilgal Sculpture Garden Free